socketsupply/sockets.sh/src/docs/faq.md

 ### Is this like BitTorrent, Tor, Napster, Gnutella etc?

 The web's roots are P2P, and yes there have been a number of widely known (and sometimes infamous!) attempts to bring the web back to its P2P identity over the years; some good, some not so good.
 Most of these are focused on file sharing.
-We see a broader opportunity with P2P which is focused on connecitivity, reduced infrastructure cost and reduced complexity in general.
+We see a broader opportunity with P2P which is focused on connectivity, reduced infrastructure cost, and reduced complexity in general.

 We think the time has come for the web to return to the P2P model by default, to dismantle the wasteful and unnecessarily complicated (and expensive!) centralization trend that has given rise to the age of the "cloud".
 There are more than enough consumer devices, many of them highly connected, to accomplish a de-centralization.